Efficient Manifold and Subspace Approximations with Spherelets

 { }

-Data lying in a high dimensional ambient space are commonly thought to have a much lower intrinsic dimension.
-In particular, the data may be concentrated near a lower-dimensional manifold.
-There is a rich literature focused on approximating the unknown manifold, and in exploiting such approximations in clustering, data compression, and building of predictive models.
-Most of the literature relies on approximating manifolds using a locally linear, and potentially multiscale, dictionary.
-In this article, we propose a simple and general alternative, which instead uses pieces of spheres, or spherelets, to locally approximate the unknown manifold.
-Theory is developed showing that spherelets can produce lower covering numbers and MSEs for many manifolds.
-We develop spherical principal components analysis (SPCA).
-Results relative to state-of-the-art competitors show gains in ability to accurately approximate the manifold with fewer components.
-In addition, unlike most competitors, our approach can be used for data denoising and can efficiently embed new data without retraining.
-The methods are illustrated with standard toy manifold learning examples, and applications to multiple real data sets.
+In statistical dimensionality reduction, it is common to rely on the assumption that high dimensional data tend to concentrate near a lower dimensional manifold.
+There is a rich literature on approximating the unknown manifold, and on exploiting such approximations in clustering, data compression, and prediction.
+Most of the literature relies on linear or locally linear approximations.
+In this article, we propose a simple and general alternative, which instead uses spheres, an approach we refer to as spherelets.
+We develop spherical principal components analysis (SPCA), and provide theory on the convergence rate for global and local SPCA, while showing that spherelets can provide lower covering numbers and MSEs for many manifolds.
+Results relative to state-of-the-art competitors show gains in ability to accurately approximate manifolds with fewer components.
+Unlike most competitors, which simply output lower-dimensional features, our approach projects data onto the estimated manifold to produce fitted values that can be used for model assessment and cross validation.
+The methods are illustrated with applications to multiple data sets.